-Dab Herb also support “MADE IN THE FREE WORLD” which focuses on developing and implementing high impact solutions to human trafficking by working with the most effective partners to rescue and care for victims worldwide.
+Dab Herb also support Made In A Free World which focuses on developing and implementing high impact solutions to human trafficking by working with the most effective partners to rescue and care for victims worldwide.

 2. CLEAN-FACED COSMETICS

 *Note: Be sure to request no synthetic dyes (specifically Yellow No. 5 FD&C Lake and Red No. 40 FD&C Lake) when ordering a custom palette.
-We are still confirming policies with this brand with no response to date
+We have attempted to confirm policies with this brand with no response to date

 About Clean-Faced Cosmetics Makeup